queenkjuul/spotify97/README.md

 # Spotify(R) Client 97

 A Spotify Connect remote-control frontend for Windows 95 and up.
+Requires Spotify Premium.
+Does not stream audio, only remote-controls other spotify devices.

 ![Spotify Connect logo](client/SpotifyClient97/Images/SpotifySplash.png)